Accountants for Medical Private Practices

-- We have experience to know the best structure for your private practice.
+- We have the experience to know the best structure for your private practice.

 “I Wish I Had Known That Before Starting My Private Practice”

-Many of us have heard business owners voice their lessons learned the hard way, so make sure you take the time to speak with other physicians and health professionals who have been there.
-While you might get lucky and do some things right, few private practitioners really understand what it takes to start and build their practice.
-At Smith Coffey we understand these pain points from working with our medical and dental clients.
+While you might get lucky and do some things right, very few private practice owners understand what it takes to start and build their practice.
+At Smith Coffey, we understand these pain points from working with our medical and dental clients to grow their practices.

 Below are some common issues for you to consider:

 Where should you start your medical private practice?